Rethinking Person Re-Identification via Semantic-Based Pretraining: Proposed Method

-where $w_{K}$, $a_{K}$ denote fixed words and labelled attributes, respectively. $P_{a_{K}}$ represents the appearing probability of the attribute annotation in \textit{FineGPR}.
-In summary, our goal is to improve the caption discriminative ability according to their attribute distribution, so the generated caption (token by token) will be more diversified and contain more discriminative information.
-More details about \textit{FineGPR} and \textit{FineGPR-C} can be found at https://github.com/JeremyXSC/FineGPR.
+where $K$ indicates the total number of identities, $w_{1}$, $w_{2}$, $\cdots$, $w_{K}$ denote fixed sentence words, and $a_{1}$, $w_{2}$, $\cdots$, $a_{K}$ indicate labelled pedestrian attributes, respectively. $P_{a_{1}}$, $P_{a_{2}}$, $\cdots$, $P_{a_{K}}$ represents the appearing probability of the corresponding attribute annotation $a_{1}$, $w_{2}$, $\cdots$, $a_{K}$ in \textit{FineGPR}, respectively.
+In principle, our overall goal for constructing \textit{FineGPR-C} caption dataset is to improve the caption's discriminative ability according to their attribute distribution, so the generated caption (token by token) will be more diversified and contain more discriminative information.

+To this end, even though newly-built \textit{FineGPR-C} dataset is based on the previous \textit{FineGPR} dataset, \textit{FineGPR-C} is actually different from \textit{FineGPR} since it is constructed with fine-grained pedestrian attributes by our Refined Selecting (RS) strategy, which lays a data foundation for semantic pretraining framework VTBR.
+Please note that \textit{FineGPR-C} is also the first caption dataset for person Re-ID events, which will serve as a solid baseline in semantic pretraining and can greatly advance the research in Re-ID community.